skeoop/skeoop.github.io/javafx/WorkerThreads.md

 ### Running a Worker Thread

-In JavaFX, you start worker threads using `Thread.start()` or a Java Executor or ExecutorService.
+In JavaFX, you create a Thread containing your backgound Task and start it using `Thread.start()`, or a Java Executor or ExecutorService.
 In the controller class add this code:
 ```java
 public class TimerController {